bunyamineymen/Lesson_DevelopingMobileGames_2022-2023_Spring/_Project/README.md

 If you want to use Physical Android Device:

-You have to download HMS Core to device.
+You have to download HMS Core.

 --------------------